GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 - [Promotional images][4]
 - [Screenshots][5]

-Only the app icon, a small promotional image, and a screenshot are mandatory.
+Only the extension icon, a small promotional image, and a screenshot are mandatory.
 However, providing attractive versions of both required and optional images increases your app's chances of getting noticed.
 For example, your app can't be featured unless you provide a large or marquee promotional image.